redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ```

 {{% alert title="Tip" color="warning" %}}
-Note that the vector blob size must match the vector field dimension and float type specified in the schema, otherwise the indexing will fail in the background.
+Note that the vector blob size must match the vector field dimension and float type specified in the schema, otherwise the indexing will fail.
 {{% /alert  %}}

 ### JSON